posativ/acrylamid/docs/commands.rst

 file in the current directory named ``conf.py`` and then in any folder above.

--h, --help            show this help message and exit -v, --verbose         more verbose
+-h, --help      show this help message and exit
+-v, --verbose   more verbose
 -q, --quiet     less verbose
 -C, --no-color  disable color
---conf /path/to/conf  alternate conf.py
+--conf=FILE     alternate conf.py
 --version       show program's version number and exit

 Built-in Commands
 *****************